iXingo/webpage-ui-legacy/README.md

-# WebPageUI
+# webpage-ui

 ![Node CI](https://github.com/iXingo/WebPageUI/workflows/Node%20CI/badge.svg)

-The WebPage-UI Repository.
+The webpage-ui Repository.
-This is a front end project powered by `React` javascript framwork and `Material Design` UI framework.
+This is a front-end project powered by the `react` javascript framework and the `Material Design UI framework.
-[It's still on develepment]
+[It's still in development]

-## LiveDemo
+## Live Demo
-A live demo can be found at [https://ixingo.cn](https://www.ixingo.cn)
+A live demo can be found at this link: [https://ixingo.cn](https://www.ixingo.cn)

 ## Document
+Under construction.

 ## Develop
+npm install

 ## License
+MIT